nasa-jpl/osr-rover-code/setup/serial_config_info.md

 Configuration can be a bit of a pain for using the serial port on the raspberry pi with ubuntu.
-You can use either for communications, but if you've followed the instructions, you most likely will be using `/dev/serial1`.

 # On the Pi3/Pi4